greco-project/pvcompare/README.rst

 Examples and basic usage
 ========================
-The basic usage of *pvcompare* is explained in section `Basic usage of pvcompare <https://github.com/greco-project/pvcompare/blob/dev/CONTRIBUTING.md>`_.
-TODO adapt link
+The basic usage of *pvcompare* is explained in the documentation in section `Basic usage of pvcompare <https://pvcompare.readthedocs.io/en/latest/basic_usage.html>`_.
-You can look into the section `Selected scenarios and results <https://github.com/greco-project/pvcompare/blob/dev/CONTRIBUTING.md>`_ for examples of simulations with *pvcompare*.
-TODO adapt link

 Contributing
 ============